Creative writing courses

 Introduction to Creative writing

 Discover practical online writing courses that will help you grow as a writer.
-It doesn’t matter if you want to pen a novel, become a poet, work as a journalist, or write for the joy of it—there’s a study option to suit you here.
+Whether you want to pen the next great Australian novel, create poetry, or write for the fun of it, there’s a study option to suit you here.

 Explore creative writing courses